codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 In addition to the API routes, the application also has controllers that handle the data returned by the Sequelize models and send it to the client-side.

-Overall, this e-commerce application provides developers with a clear and straightforward way to set up an Express.js API using Sequelize and interact with a MySQL database.
+Overall, this e-commerce application provides online store owners with a clear and straightforward way to set up an Express.js API using Sequelize and interact with a MySQL database.

 ## Installation